roelvandijk/numerals/README.markdown

 gender.
 In order to support this process every conversion function takes an inflection parameter which defines the grammatical state.

+Inflections are not concrete types, but polymorphic parameters constrained by type classes.
+Use the reified inflection type provided by the `numerals-base` package to get a concrete value:

+    >>> import Text.Numeral.Grammar.Reified ( defaultInflection )

 ### Numeral structure

 The `struct` functions convert numbers to a polymorphic representation